Nearly 130 Million Africans Pay Bribes for Public Services

 Police are seen as the most widely corrupt public institution, according to the report, with 47% of citizens responding they had paid bribes in the past year.
 Government officials and parliamentarians are seen as the second and third most corrupt groups.

-Young people are at the most risk to pay bribes in order to access public services from filing a police report to getting health care, according to the report.
+Young people are at the highest risk of paying bribes in order to access public services, from filing a police report to getting health care, according to the report.
 Men are also more likely than women to pay a bribe to a corrupt official.

-Out of the 35 countries surveyed, TI reports that the highest bribery rate takes place in the Democratic Republic of Congo.
-While experts estimate that the country’s mineral resources are worth nearly US$24 trillion, it has been plagued with challenges.
+Of the 35 countries surveyed, TI reports that bribery is most frequent in the Democratic Republic of Congo.
+While experts estimate that the country’s mineral resources are worth nearly US$24 trillion, the central African nation has been plagued with challenges.
 Congo is still recovering from the 1998-2003 war and armed groups continue to fight.
-Because of political instability, any anti-corruption measures are extremely challenging to implement.
+Because of political instability, anti-corruption measures are extremely challenging to implement.

-Not everything is bleak for the countries surveyed.
+Not everything is bleak.
 Over half of respondents believe ordinary people can help fight corruption and make a difference.
-Gambians believe that their government is also doing a good job in combating corruption.
+Gambians believe that their government is also doing a good job of combatting corruption.

-The report also set future recommendations for combating corruption including, protection for whistleblowers, political funding transparency, publically registering shell companies and setting ethical guidelines.
+The report also set future recommendations for combatting corruption, including the protection of whistleblowers, political funding transparency, the public registration of shell companies and the establishment of ethical guidelines.